 Premium Paid on life of parents, Brother, Sisters or In-laws not Eligible- Please note that life insurance premium paid by you for your parents (father / mother / both) Brother, Sisters or your in-laws is not eligible for deduction under section 80C.

 More than one insurance policy- If you are paying premium for more than one insurance policy, all the premiums can be included.

 Premium Paid to LIC and Other Insurance Companies- It is not necessary to have the insurance policy from Life Insurance Corporation (LIC) – even insurance bought from private players can be considered here.

 Premiums on pure endowment assurance policy – A pure endowment assurance policy is an assurance on the life of the assessee and hence the premium paid on such policy would be eligible to rebate under section 80C.

 Taxability of Maturity Proceeds

 The proceeds under a life insurance policy are exempt under Section 10(10D) of the Act, subject to the provisions of the said section.

 Commuted Pension received from Pension fund (Pension Plans approved by IRDA) would be tax-free.

-All premiums and charges are subject to applicable taxes including service tax, education cess and secondary and higher education cess as applicable under the prevailing tax laws.
+All premiums and charges are subject to applicable taxes including GST, education cess and secondary and higher education cess as applicable under the prevailing tax laws.